 Back in the summer of 2004 (how time flies, that was 12 years ago), sitting on the warm sunny beach we were easily convinced to buy the lease on this potentially lovely but bedraggled arts-and-crafts 1920s Adnams pub and set about restoring its fortunes.

 We wanted to create a village local that would be both family friendly and a welcome retreat for all who enjoy good conversation, food and drink.

-We equipped the barn with a drop-down screen, a projector for business meetings and presentations.
-It has been put to good use in the cause of village based charity fund raising projects as well as cask beer festivals and art exhibitions.
+The flint barn at the side of the Anchor has been converted into another space for eating, private parties, events, conferences and celebrations.
+We equipped the barn with underfloor heating as well as a drop-down screen and projector for business meetings and presentations.
+It has been put to good use in the cause of village-based charity fundraising projects as well as seasonal beer festivals and art exhibitions.

 Sophie & Mark Dorber

 Photo Credits: Predominantly Julian Bajzert